Mike Horn: Arctic Crossing (2019)

 On 7 December 2019, just before midnight, Mike Horn and Børge Ousland completed the first ever full crossing of the Arctic Ocean via the North Pole.
 The pair left from Nome, Alaska on 28 August 2019, on Mike Horn's exploration sailing vessel Pangaea captained by famous Swiss sailor Bernard Stamm and a small crew.

 The goal was to sail as far north as possible towards the North Pole until solid ice prevented them from navigating any further.
 This position was reached on 11 September and would be Mike and Børge's departure point for their #NorthPoleCrossing expedition.
 (Coincidentally, Pangaea ended up being the furthest north a sailing vessel has ever ventured to.)
 The two explorers disembarked Pangaea and began their trek across the frozen Arctic Ocean on 12 September 2019, pulling two sledges each weighing over 180 kg.

 Their journey lasted 87 days, 57 of which were spent in total darkness due to the winter season.
 The main difficulties faced during this adventure were the fragility of the ice due to the seasonal climate and strong negative drifts pushing the duo away from their goal.
 Due to these challenges and the significant delays they caused, Mike and Børge had to finish their expedition differently than originally anticipated.
 The initial plan was to be picked up by Mike's boat Pangaea on the Norwegian side, where the solid ice broke into the open water.
 However, due to food shortage, a larger boat capable of making its way further north into the ice was sent to pick up the two adventurers instead.

-Today, the success of this ambitious endeavour is marked as a history-writing moment in the world of polar exploration.